or73/pizzaApi/README.md

 ---

 ## user-PUT
 **(Store an entity at a URI)**
+### General Information
+    Required data: payload → address, password, name queryStringObject → email
+                   headers → token
+    Optional data: None
+    Procedure description:  1.
+Validate token
+                            2. Validate if user exists in database/file
+                            3. Update user data
-Updates all or some fields of a user.
+> Updates all or some fields of a user.
 A valid token must be send or an error message will be return.

+### Path and Required Data

 | Path                            | Parameters |  Headers                 | e.g.                                                  |
 | ---                             | ---        | ---                      | ---                                                   |